Roles and Reporting Structure

 Emily Hoffman, email@example.com

-Emily is a PhD candidate in Materials Science and Engineering at Northwestern University, and holds a BS in biomedical engineering from Case Western Reserve University.
-Her PhD thesis focuses on using electron microscopy to understand the nanoscale wear and corrosion of biomedical materials.
-Emily has attended WE13 in Baltimore, WE14 in Los Angeles, and WE15 in Nashville, delivering talks at WE14 and WE15 about opportunities for engineers in policy.
-Outside of the lab, she is an active Delta Gamma alumnae, plays IM football, and loves listening to podcasts.
-Emily will serve as Graduate Programming Coordinator for WE17.
+Emily currently works as a Consulting Associate in the Life Science Practice at Charles River Associates in New York City.
+She recently earned a PhD in Materials Science and Engineering at Northwestern University, and holds a BS in biomedical engineering from Case Western Reserve University.
+Her PhD thesis focused on using electron microscopy to understand the nanoscale wear and corrosion of biomedical materials.
+Emily has attended WE13 in Baltimore, WE14 in Los Angeles, WE15 in Nashville, and WE16 in Philadelphia, delivering talks at WE14, WE15, and WE16 about opportunities for engineers in policy.
+Outside of SWE, she is an active Delta Gamma alumnae and loves listening to podcasts.
+Emily served as Graduate Programming Coordinator – Elect for WE16.